tfdemo1/demo1/README.md

 ## Introduction

 This is just sample test automation project on testing WWW.
-For this puropse Selenide and Cucumber frameworsk have been used and some other tools described in "Build With" section.
+For this puropse Selenide and Cucumber frameworks have been used and some other tools described in "Build With" section.
 Project contains some sample features and related test cases such us user registration, login into user account  and some basic operations.

 ### Prerequisites